mshr-h/blog/content/cv.md

 ## Education

 - M. S. in Information Science and Technology, Osaka Institute of Technology, Japan.
 Apr.
 2015 - Mar.
 2017
 - B. A. in Information Science and Technology, Osaka Institute of Technology, Japan.
-Apr.2011 - Mar.
+Apr.
+2011 - Mar.
 2015

 ## Publications